Developing Students' Group Work Skills

 - Randomly assigned.
-This has the advantage of providing a balanced mix of skills that approximates a real-world work experience.
-It has the disadvantage of possibly creating a group with conflicting personalities or work styles that will need you to help them work thought their difficulties.
+This has the advantage of providing a balanced mix of skills that approximates real-world work experience.
+It has the disadvantage of possibly creating a group with conflicting personalities or work styles that will need you to help them work through their difficulties.

 - Designated by criteria.
 This has the advantage of ensuring a balance of skills or interests on each team in the class.
 The downside is that you need to spend time gathering data on your students before you assign the teams.